Type to search posts and projects to navigate

 }

-Now let’s implement a ContextManager class that handles context operations with MCP:
+Now let’s implement a ContextManager class that handles context operations over this format:

 import json